 “Wonderfully prolific, having the vast forests of the North as its breeding grounds”, the species effectively went extinct 40 years after that, with some specimens surviving only in zoos.

-Conservationists in Michigan were a little more successful, and a law was passed in making it illegal to net pigeons within two miles (3 km) of a nesting area – but it was never really enforced.
-The last fully authenticated record of a wild bird was near Sargents, Pike County, Ohio, on March 22; a bird was killed by a boy named Press Clay Southworth with a BB gun.
-A saddening, but fitting end, to a species which in less than a century, was brought from billions, to extinction.
+Conservationists in Michigan were a bit more successful, and a law was passed in making it illegal to net pigeons within two miles (3 km) of a nesting area — but it was never really enforced.
+The last fully authenticated record of a wild bird was near Sargents, Pike County, Ohio, on March 22: a bird was killed by a boy named Press Clay Southworth with a BB gun.

 The sad legacy of an emblematic species

-I have never seen a living passenger pigeon, and I probably never will, bar cloning; odds are, you didn’t either, unless you’re over 100 years old, but the memory of this extinction still burns in the minds of biologists and conservationists.
-Are we doing this, even today, to other species?
-Are we unable, or unwilling to learn from our mistakes?
-The answer is – again, sadly – yes.
+I have never seen a living passenger pigeon, and I probably never will, unless they are cloned — odds are, you didn’t either unless you’re over 100 years old — but the memory of this extinction still burns in the minds of biologists and conservationists, with a burning question: Are we doing this, even today, to other species?
+Are we unable, or unwilling, to learn from our mistakes?
+The answer is again, sadly, yes.

 The Migratory Bird Treaty Act was established in 1918 to protect flocks of certain migratory birds from hunters without permits; this was the first in a string of legal movements to protect animals from human activities that ultimately led to the establishment the Endangered Species Act in 1973 – a truly monumental act.
 But this is nowhere near enough.

 We are heading towards a mass extinction (read: causing one), and some claim that we are already there.
-But while Great Extinctions have happened several times in the past 500 million years (note the timeframe), this one is different: it’s not natural, it’s man made, and it’s happening extremely fast, much faster than all the other ones.
-If we keep on living the way we have until now, then we will be creating a disaster of unfathomable proportions, one which will have effects we cannot possibly comprehend now – and one that will be irreversible.
+But while Great Extinctions have happened several times in the past 500 million years (note the timeframe), this one is different: it’s not natural, but rather man-made, and it’s happening extremely fast, much faster than all the others.
+If we keep on living the way we have until now, then we will be creating a disaster of unfathomable proportions — one which will have effects we cannot possibly comprehend now — and one that will be irreversible.

-Many biologists believe that the current extinction rate may be 10,000 times the background extinction rate, but Stuart Pimm, an American-British biologist and theoretical ecologist stated “the current rate of species extinction is about 100 times the natural rate” for plants.
+Many biologists believe that the current extinction rate may be 10,000 times the background extinction rate, but Stuart Pimm, an American-British biologist and theoretical ecologist claims that “the current rate of species extinction is about 100 times the natural rate” for plants.
 Either way, that’s well enough to be in the “mass extinction” area.
 If the passenger pigeon wasn’t safe, how could any species really claim to be safe alongside mankind?

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!